 Chapter One – A Road to Nowhere ©2020 Bradleigh Munk –

-The room was dimly lit and filled with an eerie quiet.
-As I waited for the doctor to return, I enjoyed the feel of his overstuffed leather chair which was the colour of black licorice.
+The room was dimly lit and filled with an eerie quiet, as I waited for the doctor to return, I enjoyed the feel of his overstuffed leather chair which was the colour of black licorice.

 What am I doing here?
 I thought while feeling strangely out of place.
 How did I manage to finally get caught, and now I have to placate this doctor with stories that prove that I’m harmless to myself.
 I was on my third visit since that neighbor found me wasting away.
 What business was it of theirs to meddle in my private affairs?
 I should have the right to end the pain whenever I choose.
 Apparently, the courts disagreed, because after a short visit to the emergency, they forced me, against my will, to have doctor supervision, one who could—at any time, or if he was having a bad day—turn me back in for my own safety.